CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 ### View All Switches

-You can view all stored attributes for all switches in your network from either the Inventory/Devices or Inventory/Switches cards:
+You can view all stored attributes for all switches in your network from either the Inventory/Devices card:
 - Open the full-screen Inventory/Devices card and select **Ethernet switches**:

     {{<figure src="/images/netq/inventory-devices-switches.png" alt="full-screen inventory/devices card displaying a list of switches" width="900">}}

-- Open the full-screen Inventory/Switches card and select **Show All**:

-    {{<figure src="/images/netq/inventory-switches-show-all.png" alt="full-screen inventory/switches card displaying a list of switches" width="900">}}

 ### View Hosts